mikademarco/zz_micdemarco.github.io/_posts/2016-11-12-setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-1.md

 microsoft/dotnet       latest              486c56e26c1a        4 days ago          537.5 MB
 ```

+*Note the size.
 590.9 MB ... yes its huge.
 The dotnet image is big to start.
-The aspnetcore image that can be used for running a compiled app is around half the size.
+The aspnetcore image that can be used for running a compiled app is around half the size.*

-Next we can test run the image in a container to see if it works
+The image can now be started in a container using the `docker run` command:

 ```
 C:\code\Mic.Fraz>docker run -d -p 8080:5000 mic.fraz:latest
 24f0f63dbcd5ba01d7e2271e73d2ee709ea09ee230b9e12b6c910935dcc68f05
 ```

-The above command starts the image that we just created in detached mode and bunds local port 8080 to the container's port 5000
+The above command starts the image in detached mode (-d) and binds local port 8080 to the container's port 5000,

 Accessing the api on localhost port 8080 will show results from the api running in the container: